GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/index.md

 -  For questions about the proposal:
    [create an issue](https://github.com/WICG/conversion-measurement-api/issues)
    on the proposal repo.
--  If you're participating in the origin trial in Chrome and have technical questions, join the
-   [Attribution Reporting mailing list](https://groups.google.com/u/1/a/chromium.org/g/attribution-reporting-api-dev) for developers and ask questions there, or
+-  If you're an origin trial participant and have technical questions, join the [Attribution Reporting mailing list](https://groups.google.com/u/1/a/chromium.org/g/attribution-reporting-api-dev) for developers and ask questions there, or
    [file a Chromium bug](https://bugs.chromium.org/p/chromium/issues/list?q=attribution%20reporting).